 Over the years, the ideas and dissent embodied in MASS that were so threatening to the political and religious establishments in the volatile early-1970s, have become a more accepted part of spiritual and political discourse.
 MASS came full circle when, in 2000, Pope John Paul II requested a performance at the Vatican.
 Its radical mixing of musical styles, too, has also become less shocking and more accepted in the musical sphere.

 Profound messages of achieving peace and unity are deeply embedded into the music and the texts of one of America’s most seminal dramatic musical works, the epic MASS of Leonard Bernstein.
 Time has revealed MASS to be a visionary piece that continues to be relevant and move audiences as it enjoys performances around the world.

-Key University of South Carolina faculty members are Ellen Douglas Schlaefer, stage director; Scott Weiss, conductor; Alicia Walker, chorus director/master; and Neil Casey, assistant conductor.
+Key University of South Carolina faculty members are Ellen Douglas Schlaefer, stage director; Scott Weiss, conductor; and Alicia Walker, chorus director/master.